Road work scheduled around Adams County

 Road work with flaggers is scheduled on:

-• Bon-Ox Road in Mount Pleasant Township for mechanical patch seals on Monday and Tuesday.
+• Edgegrove Road in Mount Pleasant Township on Monday, Tuesday and Wednesday for patching.

 “This schedule is subject to change due to weather conditions, emergencies and other unforeseen interruptions,” the release reads.